Government measures supporting business, COVID-19, as of February 16

 economic measures supporting business approved by czech authorities (valid)

-PES (5-Stage system indicating measures in effect) FOR BUSINESS STAGE 3 (ORANGE) IN PLACE AS OF DECEMBER 3
+PES (5-Stage system indicating measures in effect) FOR BUSINESS STAGE 5 (VIOLET) IN PLACE FROM DECEMBER 27.

 COVID III loan guarantee program approved.

 The Government approved the COVID III loan program.
 The program allocates CZK 150 billion for state guarantees on loans to approximately 150,000 entrepreneurs and companies.
 The Czech-Moravian Guarantee and Development Bank is the guarantee institute.
 The government estimates that CMZRB will be able to guarantee loans for up to CZK 500 billion in total.
 Commercial banks, which will provide the loans, have not given an estimate of volume or number of loans COVID III will cover.
 CMZRB signed cooperation contracts with the interested commercial banks on May 28.

 Companies with less than 250 employees are eligible for a loan guarantee of 90% of the total loan (with a maximum guarantee of CZK 45 million), and businesses with 250-500 employees can receive a loan guarantee of 80% (max.
 CZK 40 million).
 The Government approved on October 16 the amendment to the act on the provision of state guarantees enabling the extension of the Covid III program until the end of 2021.
 The purpose of loan has been extended to cover non-operational costs, including investment (originally, it was only operational costs).
 The bill was signed by the President.

 The right to a state guarantee has been extended from June 30, 2024 to April 30, 2026.
 If approved by the European Commission, the state guarantee will be applied on CMZRB loans agreed before December 31, 2021.
 More.

 “Guarantee Covid Plus” program for 250+ employees´ companies.